-The court or tribunal will undertake a balancing act between the business needs of the respondent and the impact of the measurers on the protected group and the claimant in particular.
+The courts will undertake a balancing act between the business needs of the respondent and the impact of the measurers on the protected group and the claimant in particular.

 If a respondent has not first complied with its duty to make reasonable adjustments, it will be very difficult for them to show that the PCP was proportionate.